bradford-hamilton/Ruby-On-Quails/guides/source/working_with_javascript_in_rails.md

 itself, without needing to get the full page data from the server.
 This is a powerful technique that we call Ajax.

-Rails ships with CoffeeScript by default, and so the rest of the examples in this guide will be in CoffeeScript.
+Quails ships with CoffeeScript by default, and so the rest of the examples in this guide will be in CoffeeScript.
 All of these lessons, of course, apply to vanilla JavaScript as well.